 3. Unhappy adrenals - so many of us are running on fumes,

-4. Dire need of detoxification - from some very heavy metals, etc - life’s accumulation!
+4. Dire need of detoxification - from some very heavy metals, to too many chemical toxins, etc - life’s unwanted accumulations!

 5. Recouping from toxic meds and therapies - radiation, chemo and many others...